Student Loans in GermanyWithout Income: Your Financing Options

 KfW-Studienkredit: Open to everyone

-The KfW-Studienkredit is a government-backed loan from Germany's development bank (Kreditanstalt fuer Wiederaufbau).
+The KfW-Studienkredit is a government-backed loan from Germany's development bank (Kreditanstalt für Wiederaufbau).
 Unlike BAfoG, it's available to all students regardless of parents' income.
 The catch?
 You have to repay everything, including interest.
 And those rates are not exactly low right now.

-Terms (as of Oct 2025)
+Terms (as of 1 April 2026)

 - EUR 100 to 650 monthly disbursement